ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Lead Attester collects the Evidence of all other Attesters and then generates the Evidence of the whole Composite Device.

-Inside the entity of Attester, there may be a Target Environment that has the ability to verify the Evidence of other Attesters, it can be seen as an entity of Verifier and be called a local Verifier.
+The Entity that takes on the role of an Attester may also include the role of a Verifier in its Target Environment.
+A Verifier residing in a Target Environment of an Attester is called a local Verifier.
+The local Verifier can verify the Evidence of other Attesters.
-The claims collected from this Target Environment (i.e., the local Verifier) have two types.
-One is about itself and will finally be used to evaluate the trustworthiness of the Lead Attester and itself.
+Therefore the claims collected from this Target Environment (i.e., the local Verifier) have two types.
+One is about itself and will finally be used to evaluate the trustworthiness of the Attester and the local Verifier.
 The other is about the verification results of other Attesters.

+In usage scenarios, the Lead Attester either includes a local Verifier in one of its Target Environments or not.
 One situation is that the Lead Attester has no local Verifier.
-In this situation, the Lead Attester's Attesting Environment simply combines the various Evidences into the final Evidence that is sent off to the remote Verifier, which evaluates the trustworthiness of the Composite Device,
+In such a case, the Lead Attester's Attesting Environment simply combines the various Evidences into the final Evidence that is sent off to the remote Verifier, which evaluates the trustworthiness of the Composite Device,